debroucker/the_hanged/README.md

 So, if you haven't it, do the command : `$ sudo apt-get install python3`

 ## Start-up
-To lunch the game, do the command : `$ python3 src/pendu_turtle.py` in the main directory, and enjoy.
+To launch the game, do the command : `$ python3 src/pendu_turtle.py` in the main directory, and enjoy.

 ![take a word to guess](img/pendu1.png)